-Federal Public Service Interior – National Crisis Centre (Belgium)
+Federal Public Service Interior – National Crisis Center (Belgium)

 The Belgian National Crisis Centre was established in 1988 and is undergoing a major evolution in terms of its international organisation missions.
 A National Crisis Centre that is in touch with the existing situations in our society ensures efficient coordination of risk and crisis management.
 Due to its constant evolution, the Crisis Centre, together with its partners, monitors the safety and security of everybody 24/7.